kubernetes/ingress-nginx/docs/user-guide/annotations.md

 ### Secure backends

 By default NGINX uses `http` to reach the services.
 Adding the annotation `nginx.ingress.kubernetes.io/secure-backends: "true"` in the Ingress rule changes the protocol to `https`.
+If you want to validate the upstream against a specific certificate, you can create a secret with it and reference the secret with the annotation `nginx.ingress.kubernetes.io/secure-verify-ca-secret`.

+Please note that if an invalid or non-existent secret is given, the NGINX ingress controller will ignore the `secure-backends` annotation.

 ### Service Upstream